thedonutfactory/rs-tfhe/README.md

 rs_tfhe is a rust library which implements a very fast gate-by-gate bootstrapping, based on [CGGI16] and [CGGI17].
 The library allows to evaluate an arbitrary boolean circuit composed of binary gates, over encrypted data, without revealing any information on the data.

 The library supports the homomorphic evaluation of the 10 binary gates (And, Or, Xor, Nand, Nor, etc…), as well as the negation and the Mux gate.
 Performance varies by architecture:
-- x86_64 with SIMD: ~30ms per gate
+- x86_64 with AVX/FMA: ~30ms per gate
-- ARM64 with RustFFT: ~110ms per gate (both produce identical cryptographic results)
+- ARM64 with RustFFT+NEON: ~105ms per gate (both produce identical cryptographic results)

+**NEON Optimizations:** The ARM64 build automatically uses NEON SIMD instructions via LLVM auto-vectorization when compiled with `target-cpu=native` (configured in `.cargo/config.toml`).

 ## Architecture